goetas/twital/README.md

 What is Twital?
 ==============

-Twital is a little "plugin" for [Twig](http://twig.sensiolabs.org/) (a template engine for PHP) that change its language syntax, adding some shortcuts and making it more suitable for HTML based (XML, HTML5, XHTML, SGML) templates.
+Twital is a small "plugin" for [Twig](http://twig.sensiolabs.org/) (a template engine for PHP) that adds some shortcuts and makes Twig's syntax more suitable for HTML based (XML, HTML5, XHTML, SGML) templates.
+Twital takes inspiration from [PHPTal](http://phptal.org/), [TAL](http://en.wikipedia.org/wiki/Template_Attribute_Language)
+and [AngularJS](http://angularjs.org/) (just for some aspects), mixing their language syntaxes with the powerful [Twig](http://twig.sensiolabs.org/) templating engine system.

-To understand better what are Twital benefits, consider the following **Twital** template that simply shows a list of users from an array.
+To better understand the Twital's benefits, consider the following **Twital** template, which simply shows a list of users from an array:

 ```xml
 <ul t:if="users">